-Dr. Brent Hailpern, Fellow of the ACM and the IEEE, was a Distinguished Research Staff Member, Scientific Director of the AI Horizons Network, and past Head of Computer Science for IBM Research.
+Dr. Brent Hailpern, Fellow of the ACM and Life Fellow of the IEEE, was a Distinguished Research Staff Member, Scientific Director of the AI Horizons Network, and past Head of Computer Science for IBM Research.
 He retired from IBM at the end of 2019.
-Beginning in 2020, he is a Lecturer in Computer Science at Northeaxtern University’s Silicon Valley campus.
+Beginning in 2020, he became a Lecturer in Computer Science at Northeastern University’s Silicon Valley campus.

 He received a Ph.D. degree in Computer Science from Stanford University in 1980.
 His thesis was entitled, ‘‘Verifying Concurrent Processes Using Temporal Logic.’’
 Dr. Hailpern joined the Thomas J. Watson Research Center as a research staff member in 1980, where he worked on and managed various projects relating to issues of concurrency and programming languages.
 From 1999–2004, he was the Associate Director of Computer Science for IBM Research.
 From 2004 to 2011, he managed departments at Watson Research covering programming languages, software engineering, and human-computer interaction where he was the Director of Programming Models and Tools, with a world-wide responsibility for IBM Research’s strategy and research agenda in Software Technology.
 From 2011 to 2013, he was the Director of the Computer Science Department, IBM Research | Almaden.